Written by Aaron R. Winston

 This settlement process can delay your payout since your car accident lawyer might need to litigate the case before a judge and jury, who will hopefully rule in your favor due to the evidence presented by your law firm.
 A favorable verdict will force the insurance company to pay a court award for your losses.

-While negotiations with an insurance adjuster are the main focus of a personal injury claim, your attorney often must negotiate with the medical providers that treated you.
+While negotiations with an insurance adjuster are the main focus of a personal injury claim, your attorney often must negotiate with the medical providers that treated you for your injuries.

-However, because the purpose of a settlement is to help pay off your medical costs, there is often little room for leftover funds.
+However, because the purpose of a settlement is to help pay off your medical costs, there is often little room for leftover funds for you to get as a settlement check at the end of the case.

-Fortunately, some states allow your attorney to negotiate down the amount personal injury victims owe medical providers so that they can walk away with more of their settlement money at the end of your case.
+Fortunately, some states allow your attorney to negotiate down the amount personal injury victims owe medical providers, like doctors and surgery centers, so that plaintiffs can walk away with more of their settlement money at the end of the case.

 However, this process will always delay the sending of your settlement check in the mail or your law firm handing it to you.
 Just because an attorney can request a reduction of the lien does not mean a provider is obligated to agree to it by law.
 Common practice or not.